syncfusion-content/xamarin-docs/Xamarin/Scheduler/data-bindings.md

 {% endhighlight %}
 {% endtabs %}
 >**NOTE**
-•	`Id` should be a recurrence pattern appointment object.
+•	The `Id` should be a recurrence pattern appointment object.
 •   The `RecurrenceId` of an exception appointment and the `Id` of its pattern appointment should have the same value.
-• The Exception recurrence appointment does not have the `RecurrenceRule`, so for an exception appointment, it will be reset to empty.
+• 	The exception recurrence appointment does not have the `RecurrenceRule`, so for an exception appointment, it will be reset to empty.
-•	Exception appointment should be a normal appointment and should not be created as recurring appointment, since its occurrence from recurrence pattern.
+•	The exception appointment should be a normal appointment and should not be created as recurring appointment, since its occurrence from recurrence pattern.
-•	`ExceptionOccurrenceActualDate` should be in Universal Time Coordinates (UTC) time zone.
+•	The `ExceptionOccurrenceActualDate` should be in Universal Time Coordinates (UTC) time zone.

 #### Remove exception appointment from recurrence pattern
 You can directly remove the added exception appointment for recurrence pattern by removing it from schedule `DataSource`.